HISTORY OF THE DEPARTMENT OF BIOCHEMISTRY AT THE GEORGE WASHINGTON UNIVERSITY

 From 2014-2018, Dr. William Weglicki, MD, served as interim chair of the department and played an instrumental role in promoting academic activities in both research and education.
 An outstanding physician-scientist, Dr. Weglicki studies mechanisms of cardiovascular injury due to oxidative and nitrosative stress.
 Recent findings from his group on therapy-induced cardiotoxicity have significant translational relevance to the newly evolving joint cardiology-oncology emphasis on treating cardiovascular disease in long-term cancer survivors.

 In 2018, Dr. Rong Li, PhD, an internationally recognized researcher in the field of cancer biology, became the chair of the department.
-His work has primarily focused on answering important questions concerning breast cancer development and progression, including how BRCA1 suppresses tumors in gender- and tissue-specific manners, how the tumor-inhibiting activity of estrogen receptor β can be mobilized, and how adipose tissue influences antitumor immunity.
+His work has primarily focused on answering important questions concerning breast cancer development and progression, including functions of tumor suppressor genes, estrogen signaling, and tumor microenvironment.
 Dr. Li also oversees the GW McCormick Genomic and Proteomic Center, a genomic research center, funded by an endowment from Dr. Catherine Birch McCormick, a GW alumnus.
 The center supports innovative research at the interface of molecular genetics, genomics, and bioinformatics.
 The Department of Biochemistry and Molecular Medicine continues to quickly grow and advance thanks to its faculty, staff and students, who are working together to achieve the mission of the department.